Ryan Reed (bishop): Early life and education

 Reed was born in Omaha, Nebraska, in 1967.
 He has said that his birth mother was an unwed teenager who gave him up for adoption, an experience that he has said informs his pro-life views.
-Reed was raised and confirmed the Episcopal Church and knew as a child that he wanted to become a priest.
+Reed was raised and confirmed in the Episcopal Church and knew as a child that he wanted to become a priest.
 He was raised in Texas and attended Texas A&M University, where he was in the TAMU Corps of Cadets.
 He graduated in 1990, after which he became youth minister at St. Andrew's Episcopal Church in Fort Worth.

 Reed married Kathy Marie Warren in 1991 at St. Andrew's; they have one adult daughter.
-From 1993 to 1996, Reed studied for his M.Div. at Trinity School for Ministry.
+From 1993 to 1996, he studied for his M.Div. at Trinity School for Ministry.

 Ordained ministry

 Reed returned to Fort Worth and was ordained to the diaconate by Bishop Jack Iker in 1996 and to the priesthood in 1997.
 He served his curacy at St. Vincent's Cathedral, and then as vicar of Ascension and St. Mark in Bridgeport from 1998 to 2002.
 In 2002, Reed returned to St. Vincent's as dean, overseeing the cathedral and its now-defunct affiliated school.
 During his time as dean, the Episcopal Diocese of Fort Worth disaffiliated from the Episcopal Church.
 St. Vincent's was the location for the inaugural provincial assembly of the Anglican Church in North America.

-Reed comes from the Anglo-Catholic tradition within Anglicanism and has been a member of the Society of the Holy Cross since 1999.
+Reed is from the Anglo-Catholic tradition within Anglicanism and has been a member of the Society of the Holy Cross since 1999.
 He became a Forward in Faith North America council member in 2008.
 In addition to his parish work, Reed was twice for a combined 11 years the standing committee president in the Diocese of Fort Worth and served on the ACNA's executive committee.